 - 6 points

-- The unit focuses on the knowledge, skills and clinical evidence around the assessment, prescription and delivery of exercise for clients with chronic and/or complex conditions.
-The pathologies or conditions covered are considered key domains for a clinical exercise physiology across prevention, management and exercise rehabilitation.
+- The unit focuses on the knowledge, skills and clinical evidence around the design, development and delivery of therapeutic interventions for clients for clients with chronic and/or complex conditions.

 The unit will be assessed using a combination of blended learning assessment and feedback, incorporating theoretical and practical elements, problem- based learning, case study analysis, and simulated learning modes.

-- Indicative assessments in this unit are as follows: (1) clinical competency assessment via OSCE (objective, structured clinical examination); (2) course workbook and quizzes; and (3) assignment.
+- Indicative assessments in this unit are as follows: (1) theory exam; (2) clinical knowledge assessments; and (3) skills and safe practice assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Bonnie Furzer

 - The lectures, laboratories and seminars occur in two 3-week intensive blocks (at the beginning and end of semester), leaving an 8-week space in between for Work Integrated Learning (WIL).
 These intensive teaching blocks require students' presence on campus full-time.